razmikmelikbekyan/ACA_2019_python_lectures/homeworks/CapstoneProject/README.md

 *books.txt* and the second one will add book to user's books data in *users.json* .

-Please note also that if you will troubles with reading an empty json, you should use `try except`:
+Please note also that if you will have troubles when reading an empty json, you should use `try except`:

 ```
 with open(USERS, 'r') as infile: